Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/web/shopify-app-docs/README.md

 - 🛒 **Place a test order** in your store
 - 👀 **Check the "Thank You" page** for the Sovendus banner
 - ✅ **Verify positioning** matches the example below
+- 📸 **Send a screenshot** of the "Thank You" page to your Sovendus account manager

 > [!INFO]
 > **Testing App Note**